javi0x00/javi0x00/javascript.md

 - Spread operator (to send)

 * Functions
+  * Funtion
+    * With arguments
+      - Parameter list
+    * Without arguments
+      - No parameter list
   - Built-in
   - Function declaration (search in the same object, in the current object)
   - Function expression